followCode/MedicalDiagnosisExpertSystem/README.md

 ### Goal of project
 To be able to build a simple expert system which provides medical diagnosis for common ailments.
-Using a chatbot was only trivial as it serves as the best approach to interact with users in the current age of the Internet.
+This expert system allows us to handle user input through a chatbot type interface.
+It takes the symptoms from the user interactively and uses that for predicting the diseases.

 ### Setup
 - Install the requirements: